omanduj/imdb_crawler/README.rst

+Description:
     Crawler imdb move database
     To use create virtual env
-run virtual env and install scrapy with scrapy downloaded go to folder with spiders folder and type scrapy crawl "name_of_spider", in this case imdb
+    run virtual env and install scrapy
+    with scrapy downloaded go to folder with spiders folder and type scrapy crawl "name_of_spider", in this case imdb

-How to use:
+How to Use:
     1. Run poetry add
     2. Cd into correct file and run "poetry run python flask_file.py" in the terminal

-useful notes:
+Useful Notes:
     scrapy shell "website"
     responce.css("div.XX::text").get()
     virtualvenv
     source venv/bin/activate

 To execute endpoints: